 Dean, a husband

 Through all of your efforts, love and care, I have been able to take another try at life….
-I believe what makes Pacific Hills successful is that, I believe, you all truly care about me.
+I believe what makes Covenant Hills successful is that, I believe, you all truly care about me.

 Nicole, clean and sober

-We just wanted to tell you how pleased we were with Pacific Hills….
+We just wanted to tell you how pleased we were with Covenant Hills….
 You were a God send….
 Your staff did a marvelous job with our daughter….
 It’s so good to see her looking and feeling wonderful.

 Liz and Vinny, parents

-Our son, feeling suicidal, checked himself into Pacific Hills Treatment Centers….My husband and I arranged this through our minister….His change was dramatic in a short time, he found God and turned his life around….He is now back with his family and in school full-time….I can’t express my gratitude enough to the staff of Pacific Hills for the help that they gave my husband, my sons and me….Without the program and God, I feel that we could have never reconciled and have the relationship that we do now.
+Our son, feeling suicidal, checked himself into Covenant Hills Treatment Centers….My husband and I arranged this through our minister….His change was dramatic in a short time, he found God and turned his life around….He is now back with his family and in school full-time….I can’t express my gratitude enough to the staff of Covenant Hills for the help that they gave my husband, my sons and me….Without the program and God, I feel that we could have never reconciled and have the relationship that we do now.